The Working Mommy's Manual

 I know the exact moment I knew my son had ADHD.
-He was seventeen months old and I had been away from him for three days—the longest stretch ever in his young life.
-When I first saw him he came toddling over to me, I picked him up, and then the weirdest thing happened: he just stayed there.
-Yes he just stayed in my arms hugging me tightly.
-This couldn’t have lasted for more than 45 seconds but to a first time mom whose only child didn’t stop moving for even a nano-second I thought this is AWESOME!
-Then a split second later I thought uh-oh.
+He was 17-months-old and I had been away from him for three days—the longest stretch ever in his young life.
+When I first saw him he came toddling over to me, I picked him up, and then the weirdest thing happened: He just stayed there.
+Yes, he just stayed in my arms, hugging me tightly.
+This couldn’t have lasted for more than 45 seconds but to a first time mom whose only child didn’t stop moving for even a nano-second I thought, 'This is AWESOME!'
+Then a split second later I thought, 'Uh-oh.'

 You know “that mom.”
 The one who drugs her kids because she is a lazy parent, unwilling to do the hard work to give her child the structure and attention necessary to succeed in life.
 She’s the one who I’ve been judging for years now.
 And like my friend Dara says, we become what we judge (which is why we’ve sworn to only judge perfect women who have amazing marriages, flawless children, and spotless homes).
 So here I am, finally admitting that I am “that mother” (not the fantasy perfect one—the lazy one with disastrous children).

 Red flag number one.

-This is the point where I should let you fine readers know that I’ve been told on several occasions that I “don’t suffer fools gladly” which in fact means I’m a raving bitch if you are an idiot.
-The poor twelve-year-old pharmacy tech never knew what hit her.
+After several minutes of “looking,” the tech informs me that they don’t have the medication.
+This is the point where I should let you fine readers know that I’ve been told on several occasions that I “don’t suffer fools gladly.”
+The poor 12-year-old pharmacy tech never knew what hit her.

 Red flag number three: Meth addicts want what you are about to give your son.

 Side note to pharmacies: How about when someone calls to ask if you have drugs in stock, you just tell them you can’t verify—only the pharmacist can.
 It would have nipped all this madness in the bud.
-And truly you need to be just as worried about having irate mothers like me showing up at your pharmacy window as drug crazed meth-heads.
+And, truly, you need to be just as worried about having irate mothers like me showing up at your pharmacy window as drug crazed meth-heads.

 When I get home my husband has a glass of wine and an order of mozzarella sticks waiting for me.
 Life is good.
 And as I hug him I whisper in his ear: “God just wanted me to have good material for this week’s blog.”